1.3 Projects vs. Daily Operations

 - Launching or renovating a store or office

 Projects often deal with unknowns and require flexible planning.
-They typically involve more risk and greater coordination across teams compared to routine tasks.
+They typically involve more risk and more cross-team coordination than routine work does.

 Comparison Table: Projects vs. Daily Operations